An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Simulation case studies

-In the second case study, we consider a scenario where an adversary injects a cyberattack to the battery module to induce overdischarge.
-The attack is injected at $700s$ as \textit{current drain} from the module which forces the State-of-Charge (SOC) of the battery to reach zero.
-The SOC evolution under nominal scenario and under attack are shown in Fig. \ref{fig:SOC_attack}.
-It can be seen that the attack was initiated around $700s$, and consequently, after $1098s$ the modules goes into the overdischarge mode by crossing zero SOC.
+Next, we present a test case to illustrate the performance of the proposed approach under disturbance.
+We consider a scenario where an adversary injects a cyberattack in the form of a disturbance to the battery module to induce overdischarge.
+The disturbance is injected at $700s$ as \textit{current drain} from the module which forces the State-of-Charge (SOC) of the battery to reach zero.
+The SOC evolution under nominal scenario and under disturbance are shown in Fig. \ref{fig:SOC_attack}.
+It can be seen that the disturbance was initiated around $700s$, and consequently, after $1098s$ the modules goes into the overdischarge mode by crossing zero SOC.
 Furthermore, the overdischarge proceeds to induce a battery failure through increased heating of the cell \cite{overdischarge}.
 The increased heat generation due to additional current drain and subsequent heating due to overdischarge is shown in Fig. \ref{fig:heat_attack}.

-Next, we present the temperature response and control variables under the three control strategies are shown in Figs. \ref{fig:PDE_cyb}-\ref{fig:coolant_cyb}.
-The spatiotemporal temperature distribution of the battery module in Fig. \ref{fig:PDE_cyb} shows an increased in temperature at $700s$ for all three strategies after the attack injection by the adversary and a further rise in temperature after the overdischarge is initiated in the module.
-However, only with StSf-C scheme the temperature of the module remains under the unsafe zone while temperatures reach unsafe values for both OC and Sf-C. This is again corroborated by the measurement plots in Fig. \ref{fig:battery_temp_cyb}.
-The unsafe zone is again shown as the grey area in the temperature plot in Fig. \ref{fig:battery_temp_cyb}.
-Even though the temperatures at $x=0$ and $x=L$, remain in the safe zone for all three strategies, the temperature measurement from the midpoint of the battery clearly shows that OC and St-C strategies have violated the safety condition while SfSt-C were able to maintain the battery module temperature under allowable maximum of $313K$.
-This result also shows the potential benefits of StSf-C.
+Next, we present the temperature response and control variables under the two control strategies, as shown in \mbox{Figs. \ref{fig:PDE_cyb}-\ref{fig:coolant_cyb}}.
+The spatiotemporal temperature distribution of the battery module in \mbox{Fig. \ref{fig:PDE_cyb}} shows an increased in temperature at $700s$ for all two strategies after the disturbance injection by the adversary and a further rise in temperature after the overdischarge is initiated in the module.
+However, only with StSf-C scheme the temperature of the module remains under the unsafe zone while temperatures reach unsafe values for Sf-C. This is again corroborated by the temperature plots in \mbox{Fig. \ref{fig:battery_temp_cyb}}.
+The unsafe zone is again shown as the grey area (above $323K$) in the middle temperature plot in \mbox{Fig. \ref{fig:battery_temp_cyb}}.
+Even though the measured temperatures at $x=0$ and $x=L$, remain in the safe zone for both strategies, the temperature at the midpoint of the battery clearly shows that the St-C strategy have violated the safety condition while SfSt-C were able to maintain the battery module temperature under allowable maximum of $323K$.
+This is evident from the middle temperature plot in \mbox{Fig. \ref{fig:battery_temp_cyb}} where the temperature of the battery under St-C (shown in blue) crosses the unsafe zone.
+Thus, this result shows the potential benefits of StSf-C.